by Max Vishnev

 There are lots of things you can do on the High Line:

 You can sit on a “peel-up” bench and do some people watching.
-You can get a tan on one of the wooden lounge chairs on the sundeck.
+You can get a tan on one of the wooden lounge chairs on the sundeck, which is just south of 15th street and the old Nabisco complex (now Chelsea Market).
 You can watch the traffic go by from the 10th Avenue Square.
 You can stroll along and admire the variety of old factories and warehouses juxtaposed with brand-new steel, glass, and concrete luxury condos.
 You can even get food, coffee, or gelato in the old Nabisco tunnel.

 The High Line has also become one of the most popular attractions in New York City.

 With nearly 60 million tourists visiting New York City each year, the High Line is getting its fair share of foot traffic (to the chagrin of some local joggers).
-What was once a long-forgotten structure of a bygone era in a seedy part of town is currently ranked #7 out of 921 “Things to do in New York City” according to TripAdvisor, with more than 27,000 reviews from travelers around the globe.
+What was once a long-forgotten structure of a bygone era in a seedy part of town is currently in the Top 10 “Things to do in New York City” according to TripAdvisor, with more than 50,000 reviews.

 Its popularity and tremendous success has pushed the idea of adaptive reuse to new heights and given other “crazy” ideas like the proposed lowline on Manhattan’s Lower East Side a realistic chance of success.